 Ollie:

 Ollie currently offers four fresh recipes—Beef, Chicken, Turkey, and Lamb—and each one is formulated by veterinary nutritionists to meet AAFCO standards for all life stages.
-Bonus?
-They also offer two gently baked recipes (Beef and Chicken) that are perfect as toppers, treats, or even full meals for dogs who prefer a little crunch.
+The used to offer a baked option but alas it seems they’ve retired it.
+Too bad, Freya really liked it.

 The Farmer’s Dog:

 The Farmer’s Dog also offers four fresh recipes—Beef, Chicken, Turkey, and Pork.
-They focus exclusively on their fresh food line, though, so you won’t find any baked options.
+They focus exclusively on their fresh food line, though, so you won’t find any baked options here either.
 They do offer one type of treat (Snap Sticks), though, in three recipes that you can add to your plan.

 Pricing & Value